Blackberry Basil Mocktail

 This blackberry basil mocktail may be lacking alcohol but it does not lack flavor!
 The combination of blackberry, basil and lime sparkling water make a tart and sweet drink great for any party or to have at home without the hangover. #cocktail #mocktail

 One of the ways I find inspiration is to actually go out to restaurants in town and try new things to eat.

-Sounds super simple, but as someone whose life is consumed by making food at home, it’s not very often that date nights don’t include a trip to five guys or chick fila.
+I had a blackberry basil mocktail that was SO GOOD.
+I love when fruit is mixed with basil.
+Basil is like the perfect herb to pair with sweet things because it’s naturally sweet itself.
 I had to recreate this mocktail at home and I am so glad I did because I cannot wait to drink this gem in the summer when I am super pregnant and need something cold and refreshing to help me realize that summer in Charleston does have some perks …. maybe.

 This blackberry basil mocktail may be lacking alcohol but it does not lack flavor!
 The combination of blackberry, basil and lime sparkling water make a tart and sweet drink great for any party or to have at home without the hangover. #mocktail

-How to make a Blackberry Basil Mocktail:
+🌿How to make a Blackberry Basil Mocktail

 • The first thing you need to do is make a blackberry basil syrup.
 The recipe below will only make 2 mocktails, so if you want more, double the recipe as necessary and continue.